Managing Yandex StoreDoc cluster hosts

 request:curl \ --request POST \ --header "Authorization: Bearer $IAM_TOKEN" \ --header "Content-Type: application/json" \ --url 'https://mdb.api.cloud.yandex.net/managed-mongodb/v1/clusters/<cluster_ID>/hosts:batchDelete' \ --data '{ "hostNames": [ "<host_name>" ] }'Where

-hostNamesis an array with the names of hosts to delete.
-To find out the host name, get a list of hosts in the cluster.You can get the cluster ID with the list of clusters in the folder.
+hostNamesis an array containing the host names you want to delete.
+You can get the host name from the list of hosts in your cluster.You can get the cluster ID from the list of clusters in your folder.

 -